beverleyy/ntulearn-restyle/README.md

 ![NTULearn Redesign](https://beverleyy.github.io/images/website/ntulearn.png)

+## Features

-Key features include a colorful dark interface that is easier on the eyes, less clutter and all unnecessary ads/notices gone (!).
+* Colorful dark interface is easier on the eyes
+* Reduced clutter from school advertisement spam
+* Remove all unnecessary ads/notices (!)

-Learn some CSS and improve your NTULearn experience.
-Stylus GUI makes it easy to edit, too.
+* Learn some CSS and improve your NTULearn experience!
+Easy to edit from the Stylus GUI.

 ## How to use
 1. Install the Stylus extension: